 Also, you can mix in a good protein powder to the yogurt base (optional).
 The protein yogurt base makes this healthy breakfast well-balanced, keeping you full longer.
 This is a great Mediterranean diet breakfast recipe or recipe for tracking macros.

 Plain Greek yogurt: I recommend a 0% fat Greek yogurt, but any Greek yogurt (or regular yogurt) will work for this recipe.
 You can also use homemade yogurt.
 I really like Oikos Greek yogurt and get the 0% plain unsweetened version.
 There's also a vanilla unsweetened version which is tasty too.

 Granola: Regular store-bought granola can be used.
 I picked up some cinnamon roll granola clusters from the grocery store, Kroger, and it's everything you ever wanted kind of good.
-Apparently, there is a whole section of the grocery store for granola, so find one that inspires you!
+Apparently, a whole section of the grocery store for granola exists, so find one that inspires you!

 Fruit: This is the most exciting part of this bowl- fruit combinations!!
 My favorite toppings are fresh strawberry and apple combinations.
 In Tulum, we had papaya, pineapple, apple, and mango.

 My personal favorite protein is collagen powder because it blends easily without clumping.
-If you get unflavored protein collagen powder, there isn't much of an aftertaste.
+There isn't much of an aftertaste if you get unflavored protein collagen powder.

 See the recipe card at the bottom of the post for quantities.

 Steps 2, 3 & 4: Add Greek yogurt, protein powder (if using), and a little bit of water.
 Mix well until creamy.

 Steps 5 & 6: Add chopped fruit and granola clusters.